 As your baby grows, your uterus expands and becomes heavier.
 This puts added weight on your back muscles.
 You may find yourself leaning backward or arching your low back.
 The pressure can lead to back pain or stiffness.

 Your growing baby also puts pressure on your stomach muscles.
 This can cause them to stretch and weaken.
 Your stomach and back muscles are connected.
 Your back muscles have to work harder to offset your belly.

 Pregnancy can alter your center of gravity.
 The way you move, sit, and stand can cause pain to your back and other parts of your body.
 A compressed nerve due to poor posture also can cause pain.

 Many hormones change when you are pregnant for different reasons.
-Later in your pregnancy, hormones increase to relax the muscles in your pelvis.
+Later in your pregnancy, hormones increase to relax the muscles and ligaments in your pelvis.
 This prepares your body for labor.
-If your muscles become too loose, it can lead to back pain.
+If your muscles and ligaments become too loose, it can lead to back pain.

 Anxiety and built-up tension can make your back muscles tight or stiff.

 To help prevent back pain, be mindful of how you sit, stand, sleep, and move.

 - Sit in a way that supports your back.Choose a lumbar chair or place a pillow behind your low back.
 Try propping your feet up to increase blood flow and prevent slouching.

 - Sit and stand up straight.Try to keep your back in line with your bottom and legs rather than arch your low back.
 Do not sit or stand in the same position for a prolonged time.
 It could pinch a nerve.
 Do not lock your knees.
 If you have to stand for long periods, try resting one foot at a time on a box or stool.